 Frederick County, Maryland v.
 Maryland Department of the Environment

 Case No.: September Term, 2018 No. 7

-In May 2018, CBF filed amicus ("friend of the court") briefs in two separate cases in the Maryland Court of Appeals to offer broader perspective on the importance of regulating stormwater throughout the watershed.
+In May 2018, CBF filed amicus briefs in two separate cases in the Maryland Court of Appeals to offer broader perspective on the importance of regulating stormwater throughout the watershed.
 One case is on appeal from the Circuit Court for Carroll County which ruled that the Maryland Department of the Environment (MDE) exceeded its authority in applying the permit coverage to the entire county.
 The other case is on appeal from the Circuit Court for Frederick County, which upheld important provisions of Frederick County's stormwater discharge permit after it was challenged by the county.

 Municipal Separate Storm Sewer Systems (MS4s) discharge polluted runoff from buildings, parking lots, and roads.
 This pollution is regulated pursuant to the Clean Water Act, and permits for its discharge are issued by MDE to counties and municipalities for their MS4s.
 Stormwater runoff remains a growing source of pollution not only in Maryland, but throughout the Chesapeake Bay watershed.
 Stormwater pollution contributes 28 percent of Maryland's total nitrogen load, 28 percent of the total phosphorous load and 32 percent of the total sediment load to the Chesapeake Bay.
 MS4 permits remain the only avenue the State and municipalities have to reduce pollution entering the Bay from stormwater runoff.
 When polluted runoff enters our waterways it can cause high bacteria levels leading to algal blooms and dissolved oxygen levels.